1Pokeman1/AggieSatHW/README.md

 I am available all break if you want to talk or need any help at all.
 I am an ENGR 102 PT, it takes a lot to annoy me so please ask questions.
 Feel free to work together, AggieSat is a team project and no one should have to go it alone.

+# IDE

+I, personally, use [VSCode](https://code.visualstudio.com/) (not Visual Studio) for developing in C++.

+It has useful extensions for interacting with WSL (see below) and code completion/syntax highlighting.

+Some extensions you will find helpful:
+- Intellicode
+- C/C++ Extension Pack
+- WSL

+Once you've installed the WSL extension and activated WSL, press the green button in the bottom left of VSCode and select `New WSL Window` to open VSCode in WSL mode.

 # WSL

 If you're using Windows, activate WSL.